HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 background-clip: border-box;
 ```

-So how frequently does this occur? *Very*, as it turns out.
+So how frequently does this occur?
+Very, as it turns out.
 88% of pages use this strategy at least once.
 By far, the most frequent longhand this happens with is `background-size`, accounting for 40% of all longhands that come after their shorthand, indicating that the slash syntax for `background-size` in `background` may not have been the most readable or memorable syntax we could have come up with.
 No other longhand comes close to this frequency.
 The remaining 60% is a long tail spread across many other properties evenly.

 {{ figure_markup(
   image="most-popular-longhand-after-shorthand.png",